-The two evil French wine makers, Cesar and Ugolin, are named after the two villains of the classic French films "Jean de Florette" (1986) and "Manon of the Spring" (1986).
-See more
+The two evil French wine makers, Cesar and Ugolin, are named after the villains of the classic French novels "Jean de Florette" and "Manon of the Spring" by Marcel Pagnol

 During the entire scene in which Principal Skinner discusses the student exchange program with Marge and Homer, the house layout is incorrect.
 The scene takes place in the living room and in the background, the dining room and the family room have switched places with each other.
 Thus making the front door and the back door seem to be on the same side of the house, which is incorrect.
 See more

 The disturbance occurred this morning, when your sun flushed an explosive device down the boys' lavatory.